Let's talk

 Defense Generation

-Operating with more than 400 proprietary machine learning and AI models and achieving an average accuracy of 98% in its generated defenses, Enter’s defense agent acts in the final stage of the workflow.
-When the path is to contest the lawsuit, the agent drafts the answer using all internal and external data collected in the previous stages.
+With over 400 proprietary machine learning and AI models, Enter's agent operates in the final stage of the workflow, achieving an average accuracy of 98% in the answers generated.
+When the path is to answer the lawsuit, the agent drafts it using all internal and external data collected in the previous stages.

 The central question is: